 Two research questions will be examined in this study.
-First, this study will analyze how servant leadership influences performance.
-The extent to which servant leadership influences performance is unclear.
-Three meta-analyses (Chaudhry et al., 2021; Hoch et al. 2018; Lee et al., 2020) have analyzed the correlation between performance and servant leadership.
+First, the relationship between servant leadership and performance will be examined.
+The relationship between servant leadership and performance is unclear.
+Three meta-analyses (Chaudhry et al., 2021; Hoch et al. 2018; Lee et al., 2020) have examined the correlation between servant leadership and performance.
 Similar results were reported in each meta-analysis: Chaudhry et al. r = .19, Hoch et al. r = .20, Lee et al. r = .23).
-These results indicate a modest correlation between performance and servant leadership.
-A critical finding of the Lee et al. (2020) study was that trust in the supervisor mediated the relationship between the two variables.
+These results indicate a modest correlation between servant leadership and performance.
+An important finding of the Lee et al. (2020) study was that trust in the supervisor mediated the relationship between the two variables.